10p-freddo/fruitstrap/README.md

     // deploy and debug your app to a connected device, uninstall the app first ios-deploy --uninstall --debug --bundle my.app

+    // check whether an app by bundle id exists on the device (check return code `echo $?`) ios-deploy --exists --bundle_id com.apple.mobilemail

+    // Download the Documents directory of the app *only* ios-deploy --download=/Documents -bundle_id my.app.id --to ./my_download_location

 ## Demo

 * The included demo.app represents the minimum required to get code running on iOS.